Delhi: Old excise policy likely to be extended, say sources | Law-Order

 ''The officials at the department have said that the issue of police verification will be sorted at the department level and further instructions will be issued,'' he said.

-No immediate reaction was available from the Delhi Police and the Excise Department of Delhi government over the issue.
+No immediate reaction was available from the Delhi Police and the excise department on the issue.

-In August, the Excise Department had made it mandatory for proprietors and firm partners running hotels, clubs and restaurants having bars in the city to submit their police verification certificates.
+In August, the excise department had made it mandatory for proprietors and firm partners running hotels, clubs and restaurants having bars to submit their police verification certificates.

 The step was taken by the department to ensure that a person holding the excise licence was of good moral character and did not have any criminal record.